-17. When buyers are in a weak bargaining position, companies in the supplying industry must lower their prices to increase profits.True False
+15. When buyers are in a weak bargaining position, companies in the supplying industry must lower their prices to increase profits.

-18. Intense rivalry lowers prices and raises costs.True False
+16. Intense rivalry lowers prices and raises costs.

-19. High tech industries are often dependent on complementor industries for their mutual success.
-True False
+17. High tech industries are often dependent on complementor industries for their mutual success.

-20. Starbucks and an independent local café both sell coffee and therefore belong to the same strategic group.
-True False
+18. Starbucks and an independent local café both sell coffee and therefore belong to the same strategic group.

-21. Strategic groups within an industry compete amongst themselves even though their business models may vary greatly.
-True False
+19. Strategic groups within an industry compete amongst themselves even though their business models may vary greatly.

-22. Rapid growth in industry demand enables companies to expand their revenues and profits without taking market share away from competitors.
-True False
+20. Rapid growth in industry demand enables companies to expand their revenues and profits without taking market share away from competitors.

-23. Successful innovation can transform the nature of industry competition.
-True False
+21. Unfortunately, successful innovation cannot transform the nature of industry competition.

-24. One of the defining characteristics of the mature stage of the industry life cycle is that growth is low or zero.
+22. One of the defining characteristics of the mature stage of the industry life cycle is that growth is low or zero.